Klipper3d/klipper/README.md

 Fork of Klipper3d/klipper

 Adds support for Makerbot Replicator2/2X (Mightyboard rev h and g).
-Currently supports all features of both printers except SD cards and dual extruders (single extruder is supported on a 2X).
+Currently supports all features of both printers except SD cards.

 Please watch or star this repo if you are interested.
 The more people that use this the better the chances of getting it included